JuiceSolution/Linux_Lecturn/README.md

 # Linux_Lecturn
-A Completion of the various Valuable Linux Information that I have come across
+A Completion of the various valuable Linux information that I have come across